 What is B2B and B2C?
 Differences between B2B and B2C

-Is there any idea of starting a business that springs in your mind?
+Is there any idea of starting a business that springs to your mind?
 If you have ever thought about opening your own company, you might first decide which products to sell and which customers to target.
 Then, it will expand to which type of business you should be.

 It is possible for anyone to join the business landscape, of course.
 But before you do, learning about the industry and what’s going on is essential.